 By today’s benchmarks, the costs were absurd — Salsbury built the entire nine-house complex in 1900 for a total of $200,000, the lot that the Hoffman house stood on sold for $3,000 in 1939, and Dr. Sheehan’s widow sold her house in 1953 for $10,000.

-By the late 1960s the houses were becoming victim to neglect.
+By the late 1960s the houses were falling victim to neglect and weathering.
 The city of Long Branch acquired the property in 1974 for $3.6 million — wrecking all the houses except one.
 The land — and nearby White Sands Beach Club — sat idle for several years as the city wrangled with Monmouth County over how it should be used.

 The county park is named for the seven American presidents who visited Long Branch — Grant, Hayes, Garfield, Arthur, Harrison, McKinley, and Wilson.

 Michael Sheehan, the 14th and final child of George and Loretto Sheehan, was a longtime writer and marketing executive.
 He lived in Monmouth Beach for over 50 years before his death in February 2023.

 • LOC The Reservation Photos and Drawing — HERE

 • Nate Salsbury Helped Buffalo Bill Become the World’s Top Showman — HERE